uw-midsun/telemetry/README.md

 make test ARGS="-v"
 ```

-Or run tests for a specific package
+Or run the tests for a specific package

 ```bash
 make test PKG=telemetry/cmd
 ```

-To run the test in verbose mode
+To run the tests in verbose mode

 ```bash
 make test-verbose